cousdev/asmx-docs/docs/index.md

 # Welcome to the ASMX Documentation!

+**NOTE: This documentation is still being written, this is not a complete experience ⚠️**

 This site contains documentation about the ASMX platform.
 ASMX is a modular development platform, which consists of: